mbaccia514/SIG-Security/README.md

 # SIG-Security
-Public Repository for the Security special interest group at UIC
+Public Repository for the Security special interest group at UIC!
+We meet weekly on Tuesdays at 5pm in the ACM Office (SELE 2264) or WiCS lounge.

+Sign up for our mailing list at: https://acm.cs.uic.edu/mailman/listinfo/sigsec
+ACM Calendar for Events: https://acm.cs.uic.edu/calendar/

 # --Resources--